AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/NancyGettingstartedpages/GettingStartedU4L03.md

-# Getting Started with Analyzing Manufacturing Feedback with Text Data Workshop
+# Getting Started with Optimizing Inventory with Logistics Data: A Supply Chain Simulation Workshop

-Welcome to your Analyzing Manufacturing Feedback with Text Data workshop!
+Welcome to your Optimizing Inventory with Logistics Data: A Supply Chain Simulation workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment